 One of the highlights of any trip to the Liguria region is to follow the Cinque Terre hiking trail to explore the five villages dramatically perched on steep cliffs along the region’s coastline.
 Coming from the scenic Roman coastal town of Levanto, our Cinque Terre guide will take you to Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore with a stop in the nearby picturesque towns of Portovenere, Le Grazie and Tellaro.

 For as beautiful as they are, the UNESCO-listed towns of the Cinque Terre are not the only pearl of Liguria’s coast.
 We visited also Le Grazie, Portovenere, and Tellaro to unearth the lifestyle and the history of this region of Italy, so we highly recommend these, too.

 Trip To The Cinque Terre – An Easy Guide To The Italian Riviera

 We visited the region more than once, so we stayed at two different hotels.
-The first time I stayed at La Francesca resort village in Bonassola, the second time in the lovely Le Grazie town at Hotel Le Grazie.
+The first time I stayed at La Francesca resort village in Bonassola, and the second time in the lovely Le Grazie town at Hotel Le Grazie.
 Apart from the five towns in the protected area itself, there are several towns you can stay in when visiting Cinque Terre.

 La Francesca resort is very scenic and is located inside a large park, perfect for families with kids who can enjoy their holiday in their own private bungalow.
 We also loved Hotel Le Grazie, located in the heart of Le Grazie town, in itself interesting to visit and quiet to stay overnight, is well-connected to Portovenere and La Spezia with several buses per day.